 Of course, you’ll likely have to compromise in some areas.
 Investigate the above questions and the following ideas carefully.

 As we can attest from hard experience, it will save you money and aggravation if you plan thoroughly before you start to buy materials or to build a dog kennel, especially if you want one that lasts a long time…

 Take inventory of the materials you have on hand or can scrounge from local sources and online (e.g. craigslist or freecycle).

-For example, when we homesteaded in southern Oregon over twenty years ago, we managed to get hundreds of feet of free fence wire and posts simply by being willing to remove them from someone's property!
+For example, when we lived in southern Oregon, we procured hundreds of feet of free fence wire and posts simply by being willing to remove them from someone else’s property!

 We’ve found that used plywood and lumber are still often available too, despite the much higher prices of new wood products these days… Last year we asked a company that was remodeling a building if we could take scrap lumber out of their dumpster.
 Permission was granted and we ended up with at least two dozen eight-foot usable 2x4s and some pieces of plywood.

 Things to Know About Building Dog Kennels

 - The size of each doghouse and run

 - Materials to use for the doghouse door, floor, walls and roof